eloqdata/eloq-website/website/eloqkv/quick-start.md

       port: 9200
 ```

-Next we will provide detailed explanations for each configuration option available in the YAML file.
+Next, we'll provide detailed explanations for each configuration option available in the YAML file.

-The `connection` section contains the configurations for connecting to EloqKV nodes from the control machine.
-If you have followed the [Prerequisite Document](./prerequisite), just keep the `connection` section unchanged.
+The `connection` section includes settings for connecting to EloqKV nodes from the control machine.
+If you followed the steps in the [Prerequisite Document](./prerequisite), you can leave the connection section unchanged.

-The `deployment` section contains the configurations for deploying the cluster meta data and three components: transaction cluster, log cluster and persistent storage cluster.
+The `deployment` section covers the configurations for deploying cluster metadata as well as the three key components: the transaction cluster, log cluster, and persistent storage cluster.

 - **`cluster_name`**:
   _Type_: `String`
   _Default_: `'eloqkv-cluster'`
-  The name of the cluster being deployed.
-This is an identifier for the cluster.
-You can deploy and manage multiple cluster using `eloqctl`.
+  The name of the cluster being deployed serves as an identifier for the cluster.
+With `eloqctl`, you can deploy and manage multiple clusters, each distinguished by its unique name.

 - **`product`**:
   _Type_: `String`
   _Default_: `'EloqKV'`
-  The product name being deployed.
-This should remain as `'EloqKV'` for current deployment.
-In future, we will support different kinds of database products.
+  The product name being deployed should be set to `'EloqKV'` for the current deployment.
+In the future, `eloqctl` will support the deployment of different database products like `EloqSQL` etc..

 - **`version`**:
   _Type_: `String`
   _Default_: `'latest'`
-  Specifies the version of the EloqKV to be installed.
-The `'latest'` value ensures that the most recent version will be used.
+  Specifies the version of EloqKV to be installed.
+Setting this to `'latest'` ensures that the most recent version is used.

 - **`install_dir`**:
   _Type_: `String`
   _Default_: `'/home/${USER}'`
-  Directory where the product will be installed.
-The `${USER}` placeholder is dynamically replaced by the current user’s home directory.
+  Specifies the directory where the product will be installed.
+The `${USER}` placeholder dynamically references the current user's home directory.

 - **`tx_service.host`**:
   _Type_: `List of Strings`
   _Default_: `[127.0.0.1]`
   The list of IP addresses for the transaction service hosts.
-Transaction service is responsible for handling redis client request and is compaitble with Redis Protocol.
-One IP address can only appear once.
+The transaction service handles Redis client requests and is compatible with the Redis Protocol.
+Note that each IP address can only be listed once.

 - **`tx_service.client_port`**:
   _Type_: `Integer`
   _Default_: `6389`
-  The port on which the transaction service listens.
-Redis clients connect to this port.
-All the transaction service hosts will use this same client_port.
+  Specifies the port on which the transaction service listens.
+Redis clients connect to this port, and all transaction service hosts will use the same `client_port`.

 - **`log_service.nodes`**:
   _Type_: `Composite`
   Specify the log service hosts.
-You can set zero to many log service nodes. `Zero` means WAL log is coupled with transaction service.
-In this setting, you should remove `log_service` section entirely.
-For `non zero` value, log service is decoupled with transaction service.
-They are standalone process which can be deployed in a new cluster or share the same cluster with transaction service as your need.
+You can configure anywhere from zero to multiple log service nodes.
+Setting this to zero indicates that the Write-Ahead Log (WAL) is coupled with the transaction service, in which case you should remove the log_service section entirely.
+If you specify a non-zero value, the log service is decoupled from the transaction service, running as a standalone process.
+This can be deployed in a separate cluster or within the same cluster as the transaction service, depending on your requirements.

 - **`log_service.nodes.host`**:
   _Type_: `String`
   _Default_: `'127.0.0.1'`
-  The IP address of each log service process runs at.
+  The IP address where each log service process is running.

 - **`log_service.nodes.port`**:
   _Type_: `Integer`
   _Default_: `9000`
-  The port of each log service process listens on.
+  The port on which each log service process listens.

 - **`log_service.nodes.data_dir`**:
   _Type_: `Strings`
   _Default_: `['/home/${USER}/disk_wal_kv']`
-  The directory of each log service process appends WAL logs.
-You can specify a separate disk to log service to improve write throughtput.
+  The directory where each log service process stores its WAL logs.
+You can specify a separate disk for the log service to improve write throughput.

 - **`log_service.replica`**:
   _Type_: `Integer`
   _Default_: `1`
   The number of replicas for the log service.
-A value of `1` means there is only one replica.
-For high availablility, set it to 3 or 5.
-Node that the node number of log service should be greater than replica number.
+A value of 1 means there is only one replica.
+For high availability, set this to 3 or 5.
+Note that the number of log service nodes should be greater than the number of replicas.

-The `monitor` section contains the configurations for deploying prometheus and grafana based monitor for EloqKV.
-Monitor is optional.
-You should remove the `monitor` section if you don't want to have it.
-Otherwise, set the `prometheus.host` and `grafana.host` to speficy the location of prometheus and grafana, keep other fields unchanged.
-Note that we don't support to share prometheus and grafana with other software, you should make sure the port of prometheus and grafana is not listened by other processes.
+The `monitor` section contains configurations for deploying a Prometheus and Grafana-based monitoring system for EloqKV.
+Monitoring is optional; if you do not wish to include it, simply remove the monitor section.
+If you choose to enable monitoring, set the prometheus.host and grafana.host fields to specify the locations of Prometheus and Grafana, and leave the other fields unchanged.
+Note that Prometheus and Grafana cannot be shared with other software, so you must ensure that the ports used by Prometheus and Grafana are not occupied by other processes.

 - **`monitor.grafana.host`**:
   _Type_: `String`
   _Default_: `'127.0.0.1'`
-  The IP address of grafana service runs at.
+  The IP address where grafana service is running.

 - **`monitor.grafana.port`**:
   _Type_: `Integer`
   _Default_: `'3301'`
-  The port of grafana service listens on.
+  The port on which grafana service listens.

 - **`monitor.prometheus.host`**:
   _Type_: `String`
   _Default_: `'127.0.0.1'`
-  The IP address of prometheus service runs at.
+  The IP address where prometheus service is running.

 - **`monitor.prometheus.host`**:
   _Type_: `Integer`
   _Default_: `'9500'`
-  The port of prometheus service listens on.
+  The port on which prometheus service listens.

-## Step 4.
-Run the deployment command
+## 4. Run the deployment command

 After you modified the `eloqkv_rocksdb.yaml`.
 Use the `eloqctl launch` command to provision an EloqKV cluster